 - Admission to Shepherd University is required before being accepted to the nursing program;

 - Submit official transcripts(s) to the Admissions Office to have a Detailed Degree Evaluation completed prior to March 1 for intended enrollment in the fall semester or October 1 for intended enrollment in the spring semester;

 - Until admitted to the B.S.N.
 Program, nursing majors will be designated as “pre-acceptance” and will be advised by nursing faculty members;

 - Eligibility to complete the 59 lower-division course hours as identified in the pre-nursing curriculum prior to matriculation;

 - Cumulative grade point average of 2.7;

-- Submit a Department of Nursing Education application for admission along with a current degree evaluation; and
+- Submit a School of Nursing application for admission along with a current degree evaluation; and

 - Meet with academic advisor prior to March 1 for intended enrollment in the fall semester or prior to October 1 for intended enrollment in the spring semester.
 Transfer students who have not yet been assigned an academic advisor should schedule an admission advising appointment with the Director of Nursing Education.

 Click here for the Nursing School Application.

 Students transferring from participating Community Colleges may take part of our 2+2 Community College Transfer Agreements.

 - Submission of completed health data requirement prior to July 1 following acceptance into the program for fall semester and December 1 following acceptance into the program for the spring semester;